facebookarchive/codemod/README.md

 Overview
 --------

-codemod is a tool/library to assist you with large-scale codebase refactors that can be partially automated but still require human oversight and occassional intervention.
+codemod is a tool/library to assist you with large-scale codebase refactors that can be partially automated but still require human oversight and occasional intervention.

 Example: Let's say you're deprecating your use of the `<font>` tag.
 From the command line, you might make progress by running: